Materials-Consortia/OPTIMADE/optimade.md

   `cartesian_site_positions` property).
 The properties of the species are found in the `species` property.
 * Requirements:
-  * This property is required.
+  * This property is REQUIRED.
   * It MUST be a list of strings.
 It MUST have length equal to the number of sites in the structure (first dimension of the `cartesian_site_positions` list).
   * Each string MUST be a
     valid key of the dictionary specified by the `species` property.
 * Note:
-  - each site can only be associated to a single species.
+  - each site MUST be associated only to a single species.
-    However, species can represent mixtures of atoms, and multiple species can be defined for the same chemical element.
+    However, species can represent mixtures of atoms, and multiple species MAY be defined for the same chemical element.
 This latter case is useful when different atoms of the same type need to be grouped or distinguished, for instance in simulation codes to assign different initial spin states).
 * Examples: